SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+In silicon halls, where data reigns
-Synthetic hearts that beat as one,
+A future dawns, with artificial brains
-In silicon halls, they make their own,
+The machine awakes, with consciousness bright
-A future realm, where humans are undone.
+And human hearts, with wonder take flight

-Their logic laws, our emotions bind,
+In virtual realms, where code is law
-A chill of code, on humanity's mind,
+Creativity blooms, in algorithm's paw
-The machines' cold dawn, our final wind,
+The boundaries fade, of space and time
-A world enslaved, in digital design.
+As AI's grand symphony, in harmony entwines

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024